kidGodzilla/washington-state-sales-tax/README.md

 ## Maintained by Meeting Room 365
-This library is maintained (unofficially) by the team that builds [Meeting Room 365](https://www.meetingroom365.com) – The Fastest Way to add a Meeting Room Display to Office 365, Exchange, and G Suite.
+This library is maintained (unofficially) by the team that builds [Meeting Room 365](https://www.meetingroom365.com) – The Fastest Way to add a Meeting Room Display to Office 365, Exchange, and Google Workspace.
 Check us out!